giffgaff vs Three: compare coverage, 4G/5G speeds and benefits

 Is 4G faster on Three or giffgaff?

-✔ Expect faster 4G data on Three than giffgaff
+✔ You get faster 4G speeds on Three than on giffgaff

-Concentrating on 4G data, independent network testers Opensignal and Speedtest by Ookla have clear results showing that typical download speeds are faster via Three's network than the O2 network that giffgaff use.
+Concentrating on 4G data, independent network testers Opensignal have clear results showing that typical download speeds are faster via Three's network than the O2 network that giffgaff use.

-✔ Some giffgaff customers suspect they're slower than O2
+✔ Some giffgaff customers suspect their speeds are capped

 The above speed predictions are based on being on O2 directly vs Three, rather than being on giffgaff themselves.

 The consensus among their customers seems to be that giffgaff have a lower bandwidth (share of the network) than full O2, so you get a slower speed.
 This isn’t something we’ve ever been able to experience ourselves in tests.

 It might be the case that giffgaff may be slower for you, it really depends where you are.
 We can’t definitively point to any evidence of a speed cap, all we can say is you can take out a SIM and return it within 14 days if speeds are too slow.

 Useful link: Read giffgaff customer forums

 "Three have faster average 4G and 5G speeds than giffgaff.
 We can’t really say if giffgaff are speed-capped, but either way they’re generally the slower of the two networks."